giacomo-dantonio/lamp-example/README.md

 This is an example application to showcase the LAMP stack.

+Frontend and backend code is not separated.
+Almost no logic on the frontend.
+The state is all in the database.
+Even if it is transient.

 ## How to use

 Start the images with docker compose